BrayanLemusQ/Online-Roulette/Commit Status.md

 # Commit Purpose
- Table Creation and existence verification
+ Optimization code.
+A new configuration database file was added to the project thanks to the MySQL Connector/Python version, so there is no more need to verify the existence of a database since the code can do it by itself with this new file.

 # Operation

-#### **Verify the existence of a database named *roulette_database* by typing the following lines on the virtual environment terminal, before running `flask run`:**

-    mysql -u roulettesadmin -p

-After that the terminal should show the following message

-    Enter password:

-Insert the password: "**admin**"

-You should be now on the mysql terminal, write the next code line

-    SHOW DATABASES;

-If the database *roulette_database* exists you can run flask as is mentioned below.
-If the database does not exist, type the following code line:

-    CREATE DATABASE IF NOT EXISTS roulette_database
+#### **No database existence verification need**

 ***Run the flask app by typing the following line:***

     flask run

-Call the route *"/"* and verify that the table ***roulettes*** exists

 # Changes made compared to the previous one
+- New configuration file created that is responsible for verification an creation of the database.
+It also allows to create tables and the basic database structure, this reduces *app.py* code and separate functionalities.
-- Table Creation
+- Table Creation in case it did not exist
-- Additon of a random value to the table
-- This version needs the creation of a database named *roulette_database*
+- Database Creation in case it did not exist
-- The operation process has changed
+- The operation process has been optimized

 # Files and Folders
 ## Modified files and folders
 ### - app.py
+- Import the configuration from the *config_database.py* file
+- Code reduced.
-- Table Creation
+-
-- Addition of a random value syntax test
-- Existence verification of a table
 ### - readme.md
--The operation process has changed, you should verify the existence of a database named *roulette_database* and if it does not exist you should create it (follow the steps in Operation)
+-The operation process has changed, you should not verify the existence of a database named *roulette_database*

+## Created files and folders
+### - confid_database.py
+- This file is created to centralize the entire database configuration .
+- It creates a database *roulette_database* in case it did not exists
+- It creates a table *roulettes* in case it did not exists

+### - flask-MySqldb
+- removed extension
+### - mysql.connector
+- installed extension